Rebuilding the Gate: A Call to Restore Order in the Church

 The courtyard must be tended.

-The people of God must once again take their places in the work of covenantal faithfulness.
+And the people of God must once again take their places in the work of covenantal faithfulness.